 Disconnect

 When you press this it allows you to disconnect from your receiver.
-You will be asked if you want to power off the receiver before you disconnect.
+You can choose to continue transmitting corrections (which is the default behaviour), or you can choose to halt the transmissions and power off the receiver.

 GPS Measurement